1. Home

 What is MIS?

 In case the person has enough funds in his trading account, he has the option to convert MIS orders to CNC before the stipulated cut-off time.
-As per the latest SEBI rules, stock brokers must collect Value at Risk (VAR) and Extreme Loss Margin (ELM) on an upfront basis from clients.

 What is NRML?